twantrd/dotfiles/README.md

 # Dotfiles
-My collection of dotfiles to be used on every machine that I'm on
+My simple dotfiles to be used on every machine that I'm on